 It often happens that the SaaS telecom industry software contractor may not protect your data and a leak may occur.
 That is why we recommend using only proven partners in Telecommunications.
 Such problems, lately, happen even among the eminent companies of Silicon Valley.

 But if you use software for managing technological operations (for example, production processes or logistics) and do not store financial or commercial information, then having received such data, attackers will not be able to use it anywhere.
 After all, who is interested in knowing that some operation with ID 12345 lasts 5 minutes and is performed by an employee with ID 54321, for example, right?

 Among the other minuses you may notice relatively low security of data transfer protocols through a third-party provider & low speed and unreliable Internet access.
 Although it should be noted that with the introduction of modern data encryption methods (SSL) and a wide range of telecom industry software devices with access to the Internet, including satellite ones, this problem is leveled to a minimum.
 The Internet interruptions are also quite a rare problem in the modern world.
 This problem is more common in regions with a low level of Internet infrastructure development and when working with unscrupulous Internet providers in some particular regions of the world.

 Now that we’re through with what SaaS is and what the advantages are, you may easily decide on using it or not for your telecom business.
 In short, many simple or relatively simple SaaS services help to significantly reduce enterprise costs for the implementation and operation of software for business automation.
-Test the need for a particular telecommunications as a service software solution, see how the software managers and specialists work, and after that make the final decision — to stay on the SaaS or choose another option for your business needs.
+By using Testelium as a telecom software solution and testing the need for particular telecommunications as a service software, you can see how the software development managers and specialists work, and after that make the final decision — to stay on the SaaS or choose another option for your business needs.
 Good luck!